 But don’t stop at your blog posts.
 Sure, there are so many benefits.
 But make sure to create a strong social media presence as well.

 If you pair inbound marketing methods (blogs, social media) with outbound marketing methods (email marketing), you’ll see more success than you can imagine.

 You can improve your rankings in search engines by adding keywords to blog posts.

 This is more for your benefit than anything.
 Having keywords throughout your blog posts can help you with SEO (search engine optimization) and allow a larger audience to find you when doing their research online.

 You can rank higher on google searches and drive more traffic to your website.
 Once you start blogging, your firm will benefit in ways that you never thought possible.

 Having a blog helps give potential clients an idea of the type of work you do before even seeing it.

-When current clients are reading through your blog and find something interesting or helpful, they will be more likely to share it with other people interested in it.
+When current clients read through your blog and find something interesting or helpful, they will be more likely to share it with others interested in it.

 Once they share your blog content, your company will get free exposure to potential clients.